 - Once the pastry has chilled and the filling has cooled, roll out the pastry on a lightly floured surface to about 1/8 inch thick.
 Use it to line a 9-inch, deep-dish pie plate.
-Spoon all the filling into the pastry-lined pie plate.
-Brush the lip of the pie with beaten egg.
+Spoon all the filling inside, and brush the lip with beaten egg.

 - Bake at 400 F for about 40-50 minutes, until the pastry is evenly browned.
 Cover the edge of the crust with aluminum foil if it’s getting too dark.

-- Let the pie cool on a wire rack about 30 minutes before serving, as the filling needs time to cool and set before slicing.
-Serve the pie hot with tomato ketchup or HP sauce.
+- Let it cool on a wire rack about 30 minutes before serving, as the filling needs time to cool and set before slicing.
+Serve hot with tomato ketchup or HP sauce.

-- Leftover tourtière freezes very well in a zip-top freezer bag.
+- Leftovers?
+Refrigerate for up to 1 week or freeze for up to 3 months.
 Defrost overnight in the fridge, then reheat in the oven at 400 F or in the microwave.